Your stepsClick on the steps to expand or collapse. Expand All Steps (+)

 Choose design software

 PowerPoint is commonly used for poster presentations.
-Review creating a poster in PowerPoint.
+Review creating a poster in PowerPoint (PDF).
 Consider the uWaterloo brand and templates.
-For information about brand information, consult this handout.
+Consult this handout on brand information (PDF) for more details.

 Plan the layout of your poster.
 Organize the information so it is easy for your audience to follow.
 Don't forget that you'll need to include the author of the work (you!) and any references.